dcdr/ambrose-tech/lessons/lesson01.md

 This is a demonstration of Angular's powerful two-way data binding.
 In one direction, Angular puts data into the view.
 In this case, our app starts out with an empty string.
 In the other direction, Angular updates the model so that the application can evaluate it.

+The data that a view operates on is called the view model or model data.

 Model data is declared in the view using the ng-model attribute.
 You'll find this in the ``<input>`` tag.
 Angular copies the data entered into the ``<input>`` field into the p.palindrome variable.
 This variable is defined inside of the PalindromeController and this controller is activated through the use of the ng-controller attribute of the enclosing ``<div>``.
-Note the use of the "<controllerName> as <variableName" construct.
-In this case, ng-controller="PalindromeController as p".
-This allows us to review to the model data defined in the PalindromeController using the variable name "p" and this is the "p" you see in the ng-model="p.palindrome" attribute.
+Note the use of the "<controllerName> as <variableName>" construct, in this case, ``ng-controller="PalindromeController as p"``.
+This allows us to refer to the model data defined in the PalindromeController using the variable name "p" and this is the "p" you see in the ng-model="p.palindrome" attribute.

 Now find the ``<div ng-hide="!p.palindrome">`` statement.
-The ng-hide attribute causes the enclosing element to be hidden from view if the expression "!p.palindrome" evaluates to true, which is this case is true if the model data p.palindrome has an empty value.
-As soon as you add one character to the text box, the expression evaluates to false cause ng-hide to fail and now the ``<div>`` is presented.
+The ng-hide attribute causes the enclosing element to be hidden from view if the expression "!p.palindrome" evaluates to true, which in this case is true if the model data p.palindrome has an empty value.
+In Javascript, ! is called the not operation.
+A value evaluates to true if it is the boolean value ``true``, not zero, not an empty string or not undefined.
+So the initial empty string value of ``p.palindrome`` evaluates to false, but the ``!`` operator makes the false value true, and thus tells ng-hide to hide the enclosing element.

+As soon as you add one character to the text box, the expression evaluates to false causing the expression to fail and now the ``<div>`` is presented.

 The ng-show attribute has the opposite effect of ng-hide causing the enclosing element to be visible only if the expression evaluates to true.
 The ng-show attribute is used twice to select between presenting either the "Is a palindrome." or "Is not a palindrome." strings via the p.isPalindrome() function.

 ## Palindrome.js

 Now take a look at palindrome.js.
 The file implements an Angular controller.
 Angular controllers manage retrieving data from the server that is to be displayed in the view, sending the data entered into a view back to the server and all of the business logic that evaluates the data before it heads off in either direction.

-In this case, our controller need not communicate with a server.
+In this case, our controller does not communicate with a server.
 It manages the model data internally.

 A best practice in Angular, and in Javascript in general, is to set the value of the ``this`` variable to a local variable.
 The ``this`` variable is set to the current object under control.
 In this case, it's the function() that implements the PalindromeController.